 The cost for infant care or kindergarten is higher than primary school fees for Singapore citizens.
 When your child is in primary school, you may enjoy some “savings”, but there may also be other projected expenses such as out-of-school enrichment and tuition.

-At some point, you might think about moving to a bigger home to accommodate more kids or even your ageing parents.
-Retirement, healthcare, new homes… these are some aspects to think about as your kids are slightly older.
+You might decide to move to a bigger home to accommodate more kids or care for your ageing parents.
+You should consider retirement, healthcare, and new homes as your children grow older.
 With savings, insurance or investments in place, these large ticket items can be within reach with the right tools in place.

 I hope these tips shed some light on what to discuss and think about.
 With some smart family budgeting and a clear financial roadmap planned out, turning financial concerns into financial confidence is possible.
 Know that you are not alone when it comes to family planning and financial management matters.
 Feel free to get in touch for a complimentary consultation to find out how.